dladowitz/BEWD_SF_5/11_Lab_Session/starter_code/README.md

 Here are the features needed by next class.

-For now City times is only interested in linking to other news sources instead of writing their own news.
+City Times is only interested in linking to other news sources instead of writing their own news.

 *	The front page welcomes visitors "Welcome to Rewsly" and list all titles in the stories table.
 *	Visitors can view a story's upvotes, category and link to more details by clicking on the title from the front page.